Pueblo Pediatric Therapy Center

-Please check local television stations for clinic closures due to weather.
+Please call the office or check our Facebook page for clinic closures due to weather.

-Kathy Seley graduated from the Pueblo Community College Occupational Therapy Assistant program in 1989.
+Kathy Seley graduated from the Pueblo community College Occupational Therapy Assistant Program in 1989.
 Her experience as a COTA/L includes working in adult rehab, skilled nursing, cardiac rehab, orthopedics, and pediatrics.
-Kathy has worked with children from birth to teenagers for approximately 20 years providing treatment either individually or in small groups, both in clinic and/or home settings.
-Her philosophy during treatment sessions is to encourage, support, challenge, provide resources, and most importantly to make it fun for both the child and their caretakers.
-She continues to learn from each child, caretakers, and co-workers.
-Kathy has been happily married for almost 24 years and is a proud mom of two teenage daughters.
-Her hobbies and interest include spending time in the mountains with family and friends, photography, crafts, antiquing, and traveling.
+Kathy has worked with children from birth to 18 years for over 25 years providing treatments either individually or in small groups, both in the clinic and/or home settings.
+Kathy is our HEP (Home Exercise Program) Specialist at Pueblo Pediatric Therapy Center for parents/caretakers that are CNA’s for their children.
+She has developed a themed home exercise program that incorporates specific activities centered around themes that work on various areas of development.
+Kathy’s philosophy during her treatment sessions is to encourage, support, challenge, provide resources, & most importantly to make therapy FUN for both the child & their caretakers.
+She continues to learn from each child, caretakers, & co-workers.
+Kathy is certified in Handwriting without Tears & SOS Feeding Approach.
+Kathy has been happily married for almost 29 years.
+After being sick with a rare genetic liver disease for over 20 years, Kathy had a liver transplant in 2017.
+Her husband, Jeff was a living donor match & he was able to give 60% of his liver on September 12, 2017.
+Kathy & her husband are proud parents of two grown daughters & are so-to-be grandparents.
+Kathy’s hobbies and interest include spending time in the mountains with family, photography, crafts, antiquing, and traveling.

 Arissa moved to Colorado from a small town in New Mexico after graduating high school to continue her education.
 She completed her level 1 fieldwork at this clinic in October 2014.
 She received her Associates Degree as a Certified Occupational Therapy Assistant from Pueblo Community College in 2015.
 She is certified in Handwriting Without Tears.
 Arissa loves working with children and is currently working towards completing her Master’s Degree in Occupational Therapy.
 She enjoys hiking, camping, mud bogging, playing with her dogs, and spending time with family and friends.

-Laurie received her Associates Degree in Liberal Arts from Cottey College and attended the University of Kansas.
-Laurie worked in retail and restaurant management, and is currently the worship pastor and administrator of her church.
-She has been with PPTC since 2013 and is the clinic’s Administrative Assistant.
-Laurie is responsible for all of the therapist and client schedules.
+Laurie received her Associates Degree in Liberal Arts from Cottey College and pursued her bachelor’s degree in history at the University of Kansas.
+Laurie worked in retail and restaurant management and is currently the worship pastor and administrator of her church.
+She has been with PPTC since 2013 and is the clinic’s Office Manager.
+Laurie is responsible for all of the therapist and client schedules as well as very knowledgeable working with a variety of Insurance companies.
 Her strong interpersonal and leadership skills have greatly contributed to the efficiency and great client rapport enjoyed by our office.
-She is married with 5 children and 2 grandchildren.
-Laurie is a genealogist, and enjoys fishing and camping with her family.
+She is married with 5 children and 3 grandchildren.
+Laurie is a genealogist and enjoys fishing and camping with her family.